hapax/hapax.github.io/assets/reality.md

 One of the brightest stars in the constellation is Betelguese, a star so huge that, if placed in the centre of our solar system, it would swallow up Jupiter.
 Betelguese is a renegade.
-It grew up in a pocket of debris called the OB1 Association, and perhaps as a result of some Star Wars, it got kicked out, and now hurtles through space at 30 km/s.
+It grew up in a pocket of debris humorously called the OB1 Association, and perhaps as a result of some Star Wars, it got kicked out, and now hurtles through space at 30 km/s.
 As it travels through the interstellar medium, a light sprinkling of hydrogen and other elements, its magnetic field dislodges atoms from its path, forming what's called a bow shock, the